TheCindyKim/TheCindyKim/README.md

 ♥️ Fun fact: I have five different hobbies which are learning software development, fitness, reading thriller/suspense books, video games, and hanging out with friends

-⚡ Things on my Bucket List:
-  - Get a motorcycle license and learn how to ride/own a sports bike
-  - Take a tumbling class

 <!--
 **TheCindyKim/TheCindyKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.